1978 Sugar Bowl: Aftermath

 While #3 Alabama won easily, top-ranked Texas and #2 Oklahoma were both upset by large margins in their bowl games.
 Fifth-ranked Notre Dame's 38–10 rout of #1 Texas in the Cotton Bowl gained them the top spot in both final polls; Alabama was the runner-up and Orange Bowl winner Arkansas was third.

+Notre Dame finished ahead of Alabama despite losing 20-13 to Ole Miss, which lost 34-13 to Alabama the week before.
+The Tide fell to Nebraska the same day the Rebels ousted the Fighting Irish.

 Alabama returned to the Sugar Bowl the following year and won the national championship.

 This was the final major bowl game for Woody Hayes; Ohio State played in the Gator Bowl in December 1978, his last game as head coach.